open-cloud/open-cloud.github.io.old/0_overview.md

 of core services -- Compute-as-a-Service (CaaS), Network-as-a-Service (NaaS), and Id-Management-as-a-Service (IDaaS) -- required to "boot" the system, as well as library of contributed services.
-The core services are borrowed directly from OpenStack, and collectively implement Infrastructure-as-a-Service (IaaS).
-The set of contributed services are drawn from a combination of research prototypes, open source projects, and trial deployments of commercial services.
+The core services are borrowed from OpenStack, and collectively implement Infrastructure-as-a-Service (IaaS).
+The contributed services are drawn from a combination of research prototypes, open source projects, and trial deployments of commercial services.

 The top-most purple box represents XOS proper.
 By way of analogy, XOS corresponds to the Unix kernel, where the set of services built around